ADVERTISEMENT

 The Board of Pharmacy Specialties (BPS) learning experience provides a unique opportunity for residents to gain insight into the purpose, impact, and value of certification.
 Residents will be exposed to high-priority issues within the professional pharmacy landscape from the perspective of a certification agency, with a focus on specialization and advanced practice in the U.S. and around the globe.
 While integrated as a collaborative member on the Professional Affairs, Communications and Engagement (PACE) team, residents will engage internally with the other BPS teams (e.g., operations and logistics; psychometrics, testing, and research; and quality assurance) and externally with volunteer leaders, subject matter experts, and other stakeholders.
 Residents will enhance knowledge and skills in communications and project management by engaging in topic discussions, participating in meetings, and contributing to strategic goals and initiatives.

-The Education department is responsible for providing informative continuing education for a variety of pharmacists in all practice settings.
-Residents in this department are involved in the education development process from start to finish, including content creation, copyediting, instructional design, communication with subject matter experts (SMEs), and post-publication marketing.
-Residents will continuously interface with various SMEs in a variety of areas to help provide materials and training for all APhA members.
-The resident will strengthen skills in project management and adult learning by creating their own education projects.
+The Education Department is responsible for providing informative continuing education and other educational resources for a variety of pharmacists, student pharmacists, and pharmacy technicians in all practice settings.
+Fellows in this department are involved in the content development process from start to finish, including concept development, communication with subject matter experts (SMEs), content creation and review, project management, instructional design, learning management and technology integrations, and post-publication marketing.
+Fellows will continuously interface with various SMEs in a variety of areas to help create materials and training for all APhA members.
+Fellows will also gain cross-departmental exposure to business development, business strategy, and leadership development

 Benefits